marinasundstrom/YourBrand/docs/drafts/domain.md

 Entities that emit domain events implement ``IHasDomainEvents``.
 This makes it so that the background job picks them up.

+For "soft-delete", the entity type should implement ``ISoftDeletable``, in addition to ``IEntity`` (or derived type).
+Keep in mind that soft-delete can be an anti-pattern.

 A User is represented by a unique ``UserId``.
 Maps to a string in Database.

 Entities that belong to a particular tenant implement ``IHasTenant``.
 This works with ``ITenantContext``, and the ``TenantId`` is automatically set when the entities are persisted.
 And objects are automatically filtered out when queries are run, based on the user's tenant.